jderrett/mongodbdaytalk/intro/intro.md

 # Why MongoDB is awesome
 * It's easy to install
 * It runs on everything
-* The documentation exists
+* Lots of devs involved (that's us!)

 !SLIDE bullets incremental transition=blindY
 # Other reasons

-* It can act like a document database
+* It can act like a document database (i.e. structure is arbitrary)
-* It can act like a relational database
+* It can act like a relational database (i.e. "child" objects)
 * It replicates!